 These tools allow us to think internationally, telling us what countries might be the best to target our search engine promotion efforts, what languages we should develop for, and where content could be hosted.

 - Alterian: From management to analytics, this tool tells us exactly how you stand in the global markets.
-We can track mentions in different countries and different languages, so we know where we need to be focusing efforts.
+We can track mentions in different countries and different languages, so we know where we need to be focusing on efforts.